 The HSCP is committed to delivering seamless services through the integration of Health and Social Care and support services.
 Providers who re-shape their service delivery models will be better placed to respond to future commissioning opportunities.
 Providers should therefore:

-Consider how their services can support prevention, early intervention and recovery focus and how they support people to be as independent as possible; Develop models of care that focus on holistic wellbeing for the service user to achieve personal and social outcomes, rather than delivering personal care tasks a focus towards shorter term intensive care packages aimed at reablement and returning home.
+Consider how their services can support prevention, early intervention and recovery focus and how they support people to be as independent as possible; Develop models of care that focus on holistic wellbeing for the service user to achieve personal and social outcomes, rather than delivering personal care tasks a focus towards shorter term intensive care packages aimed at reablement and returning home;

 - Consider how their services work within local communities and how they support the building of capacity within those communities.
-The use of assistive technology needs to be further embedded into mainstream support provision; capacity building within the unpaid carers sector; services for people with learning disabilities will need to offer a broader range of stimulating experiences for the service user and carer. - Consider how services can deliver a combination of intervention to support prevention, early intervention and recovery. - Empower individuals to change behaviours and promote self care/management approaches. - Recognise that increasingly the purchasing partner will no longer be the Local Authority/NHS but will be the service user, guided by Self Directed Support and/or outcomes-focused assessment and commissioning.
-This will require providers to market their services differently and mean that they will need to make access to their services more straightforward, or in some cases, augment their offer in response to needs and required outcomes.
+The use of assistive technology needs to be further embedded into mainstream support provision; capacity building within the unpaid carers sector; services for people with learning disabilities will need to offer a broader range of stimulating experiences for the service user and carer; - Consider how services can deliver a combination of intervention to support prevention, early intervention and recovery. - Empower individuals to change behaviours and promote self care/management approaches. - Recognise that increasingly the purchasing partner will no longer be the Local Authority/NHS but will be the service user.
+This will require providers to market their services differently and mean that they will need to make access to their services more straightforward; - Consider the need to find innovative ways to design and provide support which will increase the need to better involve and engage service users and their families/carers.
+Focus should be on maximising independence even for service users who need a higher level of long term support; and offer a broader range of stimulating experiences for service users and carers;

-- Consider the need to find innovative ways to design and provide support which will increase the need to better involve and engage service users and their families/carers.
-Focus should be on maximising independence even for service users who need a higher level of long term support; and offer a broader range of stimulating experiences for service users and carers. - Develop ways to record, evidence, analyse and report on outcomes.
-Ensure evaluations show the impact of their activities rather than the number of people whom a service was provided or hours delivered. - Find better ways to engage with and link service users with other opportunities in the community, particularly within the context of individual budgets, maximising independence and a general broadening of the potential social care and support market. - Require innovation and develop new approaches to be marketed to service users directly or by engaging with commissioners, in order to deliver personalisation. - Create smarter partnership working opportunities, eg: sharing expertise, resources or back office support to increase impact and efficiency.
-This could be via formal or informal arrangements. - With Self Directed Support, the emphasis on personalisation, the delivery of individual outcomes means that we need to consider new delivery models of health and social care. - Information and advice in the market is expected to grow to support people in taking choice and control over how their needs are met. - There are also an increasing number of people self-funding the social care and support that they need.
+- Develop ways to record, evidence, analyse and report on outcomes.
+Ensure evaluations shows the impact of their activities rather than the number of people whom a service was provided or hours delivered; - Find better ways to engage with and link service users with other opportunities in the community, particularly within the context of individual budgets, maximising independence and a general broadening of the potential social care and support market; - Require innovation and develop new approaches to be marketed to service users directly or by engaging with commissioners, in order to deliver personalisation; - Create smarter partnership working opportunities, eg: sharing expertise, resources or back office support to increase impact and efficiency.
+This could be via formal or informal arrangements; - With Self Directed Support, the emphasis on personalisation, the delivery of individual outcomes means that we need to consider new delivery models of health and social care: - Information and advice in the market is expected to grow to support people in taking choice and control over how their needs are met; - There are also an increasing number of people self-funding the social care and support that they need.
 However, regardless of how social care and support is funded, people wish greater choice, control and flexibility over how their Health and Social Care needs are met.